 If you’re someone who frequents the Wellbeing Nutrition website, you’d know all about our latest launch – Skin Fuel.
-India’s first drinkable skincare, Skin Fuel is a US Dermatologist Formulated Skin Nourisher that comes in a ‘tab’, which once dissolved in water, turns into a delicious Blueberry Mint flavoured drink that helps give your skin a natural glow from the inside.
+India’s first drinkable skincare, Skin Fuel, is a US Dermatologist Formulated Skin Nourisher that comes in a ‘tab’, which once dissolved in water, turns into a delicious Blueberry Mint flavored drink that helps give your skin a natural glow from the inside.

-Made using a Clinically Approved 4-in-1 Formula, its ingredients include Japanese Collagen, Hyaluronic Acid, L–Glutathione, and Vitamins and other Antioxidants.
+Made using a clinically approved 4-in-1 formula, its ingredients include Japanese Collagen, Hyaluronic Acid, L–Glutathione, Vitamins, and other Antioxidants.

 It is nothing but a powerful antioxidant that’s made up of three amino acids — cysteine, glutamic acid, and glycine.

-As we age, our body’s ability to produce complex compounds like glutathione can slow down and become weaker.
+As we age, our body’s ability to produce complex compounds like Gutathione can slow down and become weaker.

-The solution – to consume more foods that are rich in Glutathione.
-And if you’re confused about L Glutathione uses, or where to begin, follow this list to learn more!
+The solution is to consume more foods that are rich in Glutathione.
+And if you’re confused about L-Glutathione uses or where to begin, follow this list to learn more!

-Sulfur can be found in several amino acids, two of which — methionine and cysteine — are necessary for the production of glutathione.
+Sulfur can be found in several amino acids like methionine and cysteine which are necessary for the production of Glutathione.

-Our favourite water soluble vitamin does a fantastic job of protecting cells from oxidative damage, but studies have also shown a link between increased intake of vitamin C and increased glutathione levels, since they attack the damaging free radicals first, which allows glutathione to not get wasted in the process.
+Our favorite water-soluble vitamin does a fantastic job of protecting cells from oxidative damage, but studies have also shown a link between increased Vitamin C intake and Glutathione levels, since they attack the damaging free radicals first, which prevents Glutathione from getting wasted in the process.

 So, what delicious foods can you eat to get more Vit C?